 When Can Your Kitten Go Home

 Your kitten will be able to leave for it's new home between 12 and 14 weeks old.
-Leaving before that
+Leaving before

-know when both mom and kittens are ready to go.
+we know when both mom and kittens are ready to go.
 Bonding can happen at any age!

 Bad Litter Box Habits

 This is the number one reason people re home their cats, inappropriate elimination.
-There are many
+There are

-causes for this.
+many causes for this.
 First and foremost, have your cat checked out for a medical problem!
 Prompt

 treatment for illnesses can resolve the problem.